 The game show Minute to Win It gave us all kinds of fun games that we can play at home, and their special Christmas series of episodes offered up a holiday theme for a bunch of these games.
 They're perfect for Christmas parties, school games to play in the classroom, or any other holiday gathering.
 Here's how to play all of the Minute to Win It Christmas games.
+Once you've browsed the games, get tips for hosting a Minute to Win It Christmas party too.
 Remember, all of these games must be completed in one minute or less.

 1. Christmas Ball

 Christmas Ball is based on the regular Minute to Win It game called Egg Roll.
 To play, you must use a gift-wrapped box (about the size of a shirt box) as a fan to move a round Christmas ornament across the floor and into a marked square.
 The box must not touch the ornament while the game is in play.
 You can vary the distance that the ornament must be fanned depending on the age of the people playing.

 2. Christmas Ball ConveyorChristmas Ball Conveyor is played with two people.
 They stand, facing each other, at a distance to be determined by how difficult you wish the challenge to be.
 A ribbon is wrapped around both players' waists, creating a loop surrounding them both.
 The first player has a bowl with Christmas ornaments on hooks as well as a small Christmas tree beside him.
 To play the game, the first player hooks an ornament on the ribbon.
 The two players must then spin in tandem in order to move the ornament all the way around the ribbon, ending up back with the first player, who must then hang it on the tree.
 Make the game more difficult by requiring more ornaments to be transferred around the "conveyor."